 Prerequisites.
 Students will have successfully completed the Bachelor of Radiation Therapy (BRT) (previously the Bachelor of Health Sciences (endorsed in Medical Radiation Therapy) normally with a B+ average for graded papers.
 For those with alternate or overseas qualifications these may be considered on a case by case basis.

 To apply for this programme, BRT graduates should log in to their eVision portal, go to Programmes and papers and choose Apply for another programme.
-If you have forgotten your eVision login details, this AskOtago FAQ provides information on what to do.
+If you have forgotten your eVision login details, this AskOtago Service Portal page provides information on what to do.

 Regulations for the Degree of Bachelor of Radiation Therapy with Honours (BRT(Hons))